 This is where you can include your purpose or mission statement, brand story, the character traits of your brand persona, target audience and again your brand values.
 Basically, this is the part that builds up your brand and defines it.

 Here you add a face to your brand.
 In this style guide, you have to assemble everything you need in order to make your brand design work.
 You should include your logo + variations and define what to use where.
 You also want to add a color scheme and the fonts you use.
 Make sure to note details like font sizes for headlines and body copy as well.
 Other things to include are style elements, icons, and patterns.

 The voice guide might seem a bit difficult.
 How do you define guidelines for how you talk and write?
 The first thing you can do is to think about how you want to come across.
 Write down the adjectives that describe your voice.
 Are you more funny or serious, forward or reserved?
-You should also note phrases you use constantly.
+You should also note the phrases you use constantly.
 This could be a tagline or slogan but also how you answer the phone or how you end an email.
 Other things to add are words you use regularly and how you write them (e.g. all caps).
-Some brands use a special way of writing out their name or product name.
+Some brands use a special way of writing out their names or product name.
 Lastly, add some samples of text you can refer to e.g. short bio or advertisement.